samf01/irbisio-site/content/funds/growth-fund/index.md

         - point: Deep technology understanding to provide cleantech investors with a clear advantage in navigating fast-changing cleantech markets
-        - point: "Integrated approach: finance, technology and project management skills to make net zero ambitionsbecome a reality"
+        - point: "Integrated approach: finance, technology and project management skills to make net zero ambitions become a reality"
         - point: The opening of cleantech investing to individuals and investor organisations to enable them to participate in this financially rewarding sector